gsmfnc/StaRS2D_course/lesson_01_basic_control/lesson_01_basic_control.md

 Hitting the Run button, we will see Starship approaching the re-entry tower, slowing down and losing altitude until it hits the ground... whoops!
-We need to bring back the thrust command to a value that keeps the altitude constant when we reached our desired value.
+We need to bring back the thrust command to a value that keeps the altitude constant when we reach our desired value.
 The y-coordinate of the destination point is zero so we will add an if statement to give a thrust command of $0.5$ when the y position of Starship is around zero.
-We will use env.getStarshipYPosition() as depicted in the next image.
+We will use `env.getStarshipYPosition()` as depicted in the next image.

 ![Approach.](imgs/coding_04.png)